 A survey of appropriate methods and materials useful in teaching English and language arts in the middle school including: evaluation of written compositions and an introduction to current approaches to literary analysis.
 The students will develop at least one teaching unit.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner are included.
-Prerequisite: EDU 420.
+Prerequisite: Admission to the teacher education program.
 Concurrent enrollment: EDU 466.
 Fall, annually.